amass156/S-A-Trivia/README.md

 ### What I would do differently
 If i were to start this project all over again, I would refactor my code using more javaScript in order to lessen the amount of HTML being written.
 I found this to be especially relevant with the way that I wrote each question because each question took up over 35 lines of HTML.
 If I were to do it over I would most likely put the questions into a class, and add the questions using javaScript, rather than hard coding them with HTML.
 I would also pseudo code more frequently in order to be able to debug and scale alot easier.

 ---
+### What I learned
+This was the first project I've ever created by programming, so my main approach was to complete my MVP's and simply complete the project.
+With that being said, I gained alot of knowledge from this project by being able to implement all of the skills that I learned so far and get a better understanding of what concepts and topics I was able to grasp and what I did not fully understand.
+This project taught me that the only way to truly know if you undersatand how to do something in programming that was just learned, is to apply it.
+The main skills I learned from this project were DOM Manipulation, CSS Styling, and general syntax as well as some syntactical sugar for JavaScript, HTML and CSS.

+---
 ### Stretch Goals